-Table 31.3.
-Linux zProperties
+Table 34.3.
+Linux Configuration Properties

-The zencommand daemon's log file (\$ZENHOME/collector/zencommand.log) may show messages stating:
+The zencommand daemon's log file (\$zenhome/collector/zencommand.log) may show messages stating:

 ''' ERROR zen.SshClient CHANNEL_OPEN_FAILURE: Authentication failure WARNING:zen.SshClient:Open of command failed (error code 1): open failed '''

 If the sshd daemon's log file on the remote device is examined, it may report that the MAX_SESSIONS number of connections has been exceeded and that it is denying the connection request.
 At least in the OpenSSH daemons, this MAX_SESSIONS number is a compile-time option and cannot be reset in a configuration file.